 Peggie Hayes - Coordinator of Volunteers

 Peggie Hayes has been living in Watertown for over 20 years.
 She has raised two kids and four grandchildren in Watertown and Boston, taking advantage of the great community and schools Massachusetts offers.
-She is a Truman Scholar, which is given to people who are pursuing a future in public service.
+She is a Truman Scholar, which awards people who are pursuing a future in public service.
 Peggie studied at Bunker Hill Community College in Human Services and Photography.
-She went on to Emerson College for her Bachelor's in Communications in Politics and Law.
-While also minoring in Fine Arts, Psychology, and Sociology.
-Peggie has also recieved a post grad certificate in Copyediting.
-Peggie is always looking for fun things to do and is an avid member of Boston Hoop Troop (where she hula hoops!).
+She went on to Emerson College for her Bachelor's in Communications in Politics and Law, also minoring in Fine Arts, Psychology, and Sociology.
+Peggie also recieved a post grad certificate in Copyediting.
+Peggie is always looking for fun things to do and is an avid follower of Boston Hoop Troop (where she hula hoops!).
 She is active in politics, civil rights, and anti-poverty issues.